Jacobmabob/readme-generator/README.md

   This can be used to quickly create readme templates without having to start from scratch every time! <br>
   The template includes sections for: <br>

-  - title of your project
+  - Title of your project
-  - table of contents
+  - Table of contents
   - Description
   - Usage
   - Contributions